-So I found this amaze balls company.
+So I found this amazing company.

 Well, I should say I found them via another blogger on Instagram.